top of page

 Holistic Stages of Birth

-The Holistic Stages of Brith in A Quantum Paradigm
+The Holistic Stages of Birth in A Quantum Paradigm

 In my early years of practice I found myself called to attend women who were building large families.
 My third client family was welcoming their ninth child, my next mom was having her seventh.
 I realized very quickly that my personal experience of birthing two children and my three years of midwifery study paled in comparison to the knowledge of these birthing women.
 I understood, that as their midwife, I would sit at their feet and learn from them.